 Functions

 Once the functions are recognised, it is important to place them at the correct stage in the process.
-It would be unwise to give app designers first place in the process and place the farmers union in the last stage.
+It would be unwise to give app designers first place in the process and place the farmers’ union in the last stage.
 After all, what snacks will the consumer buy on the app if the farmer has not yet gown the potato to make the chips?
-Systems designers place these functions in the correct stage to keep the process running smoothly.
+Systems designers place these functions in the correct order to keep the process running smoothly.

 Streamlined Process

 Even experienced systems designers don’t always get it right on the first try.
 The packaging and app designer could be an earlier stage in the process and they are followed by the marketing department.
 This is not wrong.
 After all, the marketing department must find a way to sell the final product to the consumer.
 However, the company has just learnt a new detail about the consumer that would cause a change in the packaging and app design.
 They found out about this after a market analysis of the consumer.
-A good systems designer recognises the fault in the process and places the marketing department before the package and app design department.
+A good systems designer recognises the faults in the process and ensures the marketing and design design departments address the challenges.
+The point here is that even in systems design there is trial and error.
+This is why prototyping, simulation and regular analysis of the system are very important.

 Idea to Outcome